For SellersMarket Data

 EBITDA Multiple Range: 4-7x

-IT staffing businesses trade on gross margin rather than revenue.
-Businesses with 25%+ gross margins and diversified client bases trade at 5-7x EBITDA.
-Lower-margin staffing businesses trade at 4-5x.
+IT staffing businesses are often valued on gross margin rather than top-line revenue.
+Businesses with gross margins exceeding 25% and diversified client bases trade at 5-7x EBITDA.
+Lower-margin staffing operations typically trade at 4-5x.

 Engineering and Environmental Services